Updated October 2, 2023

 This is probably no surprise, and you’ve probably joined the millions of reusable coffee cup users already.
-But if you haven’t, 2021 is the right time to jump in.
-Think of it as a fashion accessory, the same as a necklace or phone cover.
-There are minimal styles, those with loads of color, Scandinavian-inspired, you name it.
+But if you haven’t, now is the right time to jump in.
+Think of reusable coffee cups as a fashion accessory, the same as a necklace or phone cover.
+There are minimal styles, collapsable colorful options, Scandinavian-inspired, you name it.
 Just find one that fits your style and ditch the single-use cup.

-Weird name, eh?
-But these things are incredible and a perfect way to ditch single-use paper towels for spills and clean up in your house.
+When I first heard about Reusable Paper Towels I thought, “no way could these work.”
+But the proof is in the spilled pudding, as they say.
+This simple sustainable swap is an incredible way to ditch single-use paper towels for spills and clean up in your house.
 They can be washed, they feel like paper towels, and they do the job they are made to do: cleaning stuff up!
 They even stick together so you can apply them on top of an old paper roll and they'll feel just like their paper counterparts!
 Don't want to invest in a new product?
 Tattered clothes that might not have any resale value or old towels will also do the trick.